-Our research group has a strong research base within Molecular biotechnology.
-This is a science in which biological macromolecules such as proteins, nucleic acids and other cellular metabolites are studied, developed or modified to be used within different types of biotechnological applications.
+We have a strong research base within Molecular Biotechnology.
+Biological macromolecules such as proteins, carbohydrates, lipids and other cellular metabolites are studied, developed and modified for different biotechnological applications.